polkadot-fellows/xcm-format/proposals/0000-create-asset-instruction.md

 ## Motivation

 Currently the `Transact` instruction is used to create derivatives.
 The `Transact` instruction requires knowledge of the foreign system to determine which call to make.
 The call can differ per system, and in FRAME-based systems can depend on different instances of a pallet.
-The CreateAsset instruction abstracts the need to know this call away.
+The CreateAsset instruction abstracts away the need to know this call.
 Sending consensus systems can send this instruction to any chain without having to know the structure of the destination chain.

 ## Specification